tiepnv2508/FlickrTrending/README.md

-FlickrTrending is an application to show trending photo on Flickr using Swift, MVVM architecture, Customize Transition Animation, Unit Testing, Pagination - Lazy loading, Caching.
+FlickrTrending is an application to show trending photo on Flickr using Swift, Customize Transition Animation, Unit Testing and MVVM architecture.

 Features:
 - Show yesterday trending photo.